sinai-dev/OSLDocs/GettingStarted/Guides.md

 ![It worked!](https://i.imgur.com/UxuA8ky.png)

-If there were any errors, SideLoader should log them in the file `Outward\output_log.txt`.
+If there were any errors, SideLoader should log them in the file `Outward\BepInEx\LogOutput.log`.

 See also: [Custom Items](Custom/Items)